-Chapter 6 Policy 08 Firearms Training Revised: 07/01/2018, 02/13/2024 Authorizing Source: Firearms Training Study Guidebook, Firearms Program SOP, BTD Rules & Regulations Manual, IADLEST 10.3.3, IADLEST 10.3.4, IADLEST 10.3.5, IADLEST 10.3.6, Applies to: All Staff and Recruits
+Chapter 6 Policy 08 Firearms Training Revised: 07/01/2018, 02/13/2024 - Firearms Training Study Guidebook, Firearms Program egulations Manual, IADLEST 10.3.3, IADLEST 10.3.4, EST 10.3.6, Applies to: All Staff and Recruits

 This policy establishes guidelines for supervisors, contractors, instructors, and students of all Washington State Criminal Justice Training Commission (WSCJTC) provided courses in which firearms are used.
 The purpose is to ensure a safe training environment for all who attend WSCJTC courses.